Ezequiel Naya

-Ezequiel Naya (born 4 August 2001) is an Argentine footballer who plays as a striker for Deportivo Garcilaso, on loan from Estudiantes de La Plata.
+Ezequiel Naya (born 4 August 2001) is an Argentine footballer who plays as a striker for Central Córdoba SdE, on loan from Estudiantes de La Plata.

 Club career

 Born in Chacabuco, Buenos Aires, Argentina, Naya started his career with Estudiantes de La Plata.
 He made his professional debut in the 0–3 win against Sarmiento on 17 July 2021 under Ricardo Zielinski.

 In 2022, he moved to Chile and joined Deportes Melipilla in the Primera B on a one-year loan.

 In the 2023 season, he played on loan for Nueva Chicago in the Primera Nacional.
 On June 1, 2024, it goes on loan to Sarmiento de Junín until December 2025 with a 50% purchase option.

+In 2025, Naya joined Deportivo Garcilaso of the Peruvian First Division.
+He signed a one-year contract, and the Peruvian club had an option to purchase 50% of his rights for around $500,000.
+He had a successful 2025, scoring 8 goals in 33 matches and helping the team qualify for the 2026 Copa Sudamericana.

+In 2026, the Peruvian club did not exercise the purchase option, and the player returned to Estudiantes (LP).